Redgeioz/up-search-quadtree/README.md

 `quadtree.rs` is a normal quadtree implementation. `grid_loose_quadtree.rs` is a loose quadtree combined with a multilayers grid, which also implements the up-search function.
 Additionally, `up_search_quadtree.rs` is the result obtained by retaining only the up-search function and optimization based on `grid_loose_quadtree.rs`.

-`grid_loose_quadtree_original.rs` is the original idea of up-search quadtree, which achieves O(1) insertion on a regular (non-loose) quadtree by an O(1) lowest common ancestor finding approach.
+`up_search_quadtree_original.rs` is the original idea of up-search quadtree, which is based on a normal (non-loose) quadtree.
+It achieves O(1) insertion by an O(1) lowest common ancestor finding approach.
 Although using the up-search method, there is basically no performance improvement.
 However, this file may be helpful in understanding the up-search method, as it is simpler than the current version.

 ## Benchmark